 Hot tubs and spas must be located and screened from view in such a way that their use provides no intrusion on neighboring property, Commons, or public use areas.
-Heights of the screening enclosure must conform to applicable public safety requirements and must be a minimum of six (6) inches above the top of the hot tub or spa cover.
-Additional screening may be required by the DC.
+Heights of the

 8.11 ANTENNAS

 Antenna and satellite dishes are subject to applicable regulations of the Federal Communications Commission (FCC).